PODCAST: Danfoss Editron and Volvo Penta talk electrified solutions and sustainability

 PODCAST: Danfoss Editron and Volvo Penta talk electrified solutions and sustainabilityWritten by Marine Log Staff

-In this edition of Marine Log’s Listen Up! podcast, we talk to Erno Tenhunen, marine director of Danfoss Editron, and Johan Inden, president of Volvo Penta Marine Business Unit, on how Danfoss Editron’s new partnership with Volvo Penta will promote marine industry sustainability.
+In this edition of Marine Log’s Listen Up! podcast, we talk to Erno Tenhunen, marine director of Danfoss Editron, and Johan Inden, president of Volvo Penta Marine Business Unit, on Danfoss’ new partnership with Volvo Penta.